 One of the best things you could do is check to see what’s available in your local area in way of support.
 If that doesn’t help, you could do a more general search for support, or even check out my Global Crisis Lines And Support and UK Crisis Lines And Support pages to see if that has useful support contacts for your area of the world.

 My Global Crisis Lines And Support and UK Crisis Lines And Support pages contain links to many services that offer telephone, SMS, live chat, and email methods of communications to help you in your time of need.
 So do please check it out if you’re looking for support.
 Just click the link for your preferred method of communication, then look for your country.
 I listed them that way as I hate talking on the phone, and prioritise every other method first.

 If you live in England and Wales, you could also try searching for your nearest Mind for support by clicking here, if it’s not an emergency.

 Your emergency department is there for you in your time of crisis, even mental health crises, so don’t worry about seeking help from your nearest ER, A&E, or emergency department.
 This is what they’re there for.
 You can also call the emergency services for support.

 This one is more for after the fact.
 If you reached out for support from a professional and they’ve ignored you, please make a complaint, if you’re feeling strong enough.
 Reaching out for help in our time of need is hard enough, but to then be ignored by professionals who are meant to be the ones that aid us in such times, costs lives.

-One of the first articles I wrote when I was just starting out as a blogger, was about a news story I read whereby a doctor mocked a patient in anxiety-induced distress (Doctor Mocks Patient: Article).
+One of the first articles I wrote when I was just starting out as a blogger, was about a news story I read whereby a doctor mocked a patient in anxiety-induced distress (Doctor Mocks Patient: A Failure In Their Duty Of Care).
 I was so disgusted.